cubiclesoft/php-ext-qolfuncs/README.md

 * $data - The data to hash.
 * $raw_output - Output raw data when true, lowercase hexits when false (Default is false).
 * $data_offset - The offset into the string to begin hashing from.
 Supports negative offsets from the end of the string (Default is 0).
 * $data_length - The length of the string to hash.
-Supports negative lengths and is nullable (Default is null).
+Supports negative lengths from the end of the string and is nullable (Default is null).

 Returns:  A string containing the result of the hash.